julianpoemp/rolltsup-sample/README.md

 ## Commands

-- `npm run start`: calls rollup.js in watch mode.
+- `npm start`: calls rollup.js in watch mode.
 - `npm run build:js`: builds the library to dist/js.
 The build contains an iife version incl. a minified version of it.
 - `npm run build:es`: builds the library to dist/es.
 This build contains an ES version with all typings important for Typescript development.
 - `npm run build`: Calls the last both commands and moves the LICENSE into the dist folder.
 This command builds the final package.